martha-gao/Flixster/README.md

 ## Notes

 Describe any challenges encountered while building the app:
-Navigating the various classes and accurately referencing the information in each was difficult The newly introduced methods of implementation of the adapter and RecyclerView were challenging to understand and utilize.
+Navigating the various classes and accurately referencing the information in each was difficult.
+The newly introduced methods of implementation of the adapter and RecyclerView were challenging to understand and utilize.
+Integrating the movie ratings class using the Parceler was initially daunting, but ended up being similar to utilizing children classes, which was a good thing!
+A fun but hard to find feature was the code for the colours of the different parts of the app, and I think the Netflix colours are the most alluring for a movie app, so I emulated them.

 ## Open-source libraries used